 The default value of EventBufferControl is "Off".

 NOTE 2 – Since the EventBufferControl Property is in the TerminationState Descriptor, the MG might receive a command that changes the EventBufferControl Property and does not include an Events Descriptor.

+7.1.9.5 Interaction between Events and Signals

 Normally, recognition of an event shall cause any active signals to stop.
 When KeepActive is specified in the event, the MG shall not interrupt any signals active on the termination on which the event is detected.

+7.1.9.6 Shaping the Events Reporting traffic

 The NotifyBehaviour flag may be used to indicate that the Notify Command is:

 • sent immediately (NotifyImmediate: this is the default);